imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/server-side-file-upload.md

 {% hint style="info" %}
 **File size limit**\
-The maximum upload file size is limited to 25MB on the free plan.
-On paid plan, this limit is 300MB for video files.
+The maximum upload file size is limited to 25MB.

 **Version limit**\
 A file can have a maximum of 100 versions.